-When a student receives a failing grade in a required course (including clinical rotation), she/he must repeat the course the next time it is offered, usually the next year.
+When a student receives a failing grade in a required course (including clinical rotation), the course/clinic rotation must be repeated the next time it is offered, usually the next year.
 The student is prohibited from continuing in any courses for which the failed course is a prerequisite.
 The student will repeat the course at the current per-credit rate.
 Any naturopathic student failing a clinical rotation will be required to register for and attend skills-building.